Dušan Đorđević (basketball)

 Đorđević plays the point guard and is well known for his play making and leadership abilities.
 During his career he has won multiple championships in different countries, including Slovenia, Belgium and Bosnia and Herzegovina.

-Đorđević extended his contract with Oostende for one season on June 11, 2022.
+With Oostende, he won twelve consecutive Belgian League championships and seven Belgian Cups.
+Individually, he was named the league MVP in 2014 and 2015, and was named the Belgian Cup MVP three times.